Cal Adomitis

-Callen James Adomitis (born July 9, 1998) is an American football long snapper for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Pittsburgh.
+Callen James Adomitis (born July 9, 1998) is an American professional football long snapper for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

-Early life and high school
+Early life

 Adomitis was born on July 9, 1998, in Pittsburgh, Pennsylvania.
 He attended Central Catholic High School there, earning varsity letters in football and playing the tight end and long snapper positions.